davestewart/davestewart-content/content/blog/work/hackathon-guide/index.md

 People have to be motivated to work on it, or else you won't be able to recruit and leverage the skills of a larger team.

-Your idea – or a subset of your idea – has to be achievable in the given time and with the given team, or else you will spend too much time planning, not enough time executing, and will have nothing to present at the end.
+Your idea – or a subset of your idea – has to be achievable in the given time and with the given team, or else you will spend too much time theorising, not enough time executing, and will have nothing to present at the end.

 Depending on how much time you have at the event you're *really* looking to build a proof-of-concept, conduct a feasibility exercise, or perhaps launch a plugin for a framework or ecosystem.
 Or perhaps your hack is not a product but a service, or a marketing campaign, and you want to leverage vitality and network effects, and the hackathon is the first step in bringing together the right people and placing a small bet on a seed that will be planted at the event but grow roots after.